 In an article by the Huffington Post, San Francisco’s Mayor Ed Lee is quoted as saying, “San Francisco is taking on problems all cities face such as congestion and the need for clean transportation and open space, and finding innovative solutions that are being modeled throughout the country.”
-San Francisco has been recognized and awarded for its efforts in the area of sustainable public transportation; in 2011, the non-profit effort named Transportation & Development Policy, awarded the city with the “Sustainable Transport Award.”
+San Francisco has been recognized and awarded for its efforts in the area of sustainable public transportation.
+In 2011, the non-profit effort named Transportation & Development Policy, awarded the city with the “Sustainable Transport Award.”
+Learn about green public transportation in San Francisco.

 - Bay Area Rapid Transit (BART) – The BART system has been operating in San Francisco since 1957 and is a heavy-rail and subway transportation system.
 Approximately 370,000 riders are using this form of transportation daily.
 The rail system operates on electricity and provides high speed, low emission mobility.
 About two-thirds of the power to operate the train cars comes from clean hydro or renewable sources.
 BART has partnered with a company named Bombardier to have new train cars built.
 The purpose is to update its aging fleet of cars with even more environmentally friendly replacements.